RoniGurvich/Ergo58/Readme.md

 Lily58 comes with a default MX spacing, this directory also contains printable case files for the slightly tighter choc spacing variant from typeractive.xyz.

+# Case Parts
+Each side of the case includes two printable parts:
+- Keyboard housing which keeps the keyboard in place and adds wrist support
+- A stand that holds the keyboard and housing at the defined ergonomic angles.

+A third - optional printable part is the screen cover.

 # Preview

 ## MX Spacing